40 Years of the Gurten Festival: From a Non-Alcoholic Affair to Today’s Consumer Society

 Kathrin Hallauer: At that time, the Gurtenwiese was the sacred lawn of the Bern city nursery.
 We needed a permit for the festival.
 In the beginning we only got permission from the city of Bern to use the lower part of the meadow, where the main stage and the backstage area are today.

 Freddy Hallauer: In 1977 we assumed an event for 1000 people.
-Shortly before the festival started we realized that at least 3000 people had to buy a ticket so that we could make ends meet financially.
+Shortly before the festival started we realized that at least 3000 people had to buy a ticket so that we might make ends meet financially.
 Reynold Tschäppät, then Mayor of Bern, personally gave us permission to use the upper part of the meadow.
 When we wanted to build something, the supervisor from the city garden center jumped in and wanted to stop us.
-We then called Tschäppät again, and he said to the city garden center: “It’s okay, let them start up.”
+We then called Tschäppät once more, and he said to the city garden center: “It’s okay, let them start up.”

 After winning the first Gurten Festival, Mahogany Hall was renovated.